 Plant strawberry plants 12 inches (30cm) apart.

 Mulch: Mulch well with organic mulch or straw to conserve moisture.
 Mulch is also important to keep the strawberry fruit clean and off the ground.
 As well, mulch suppresses weeds which will otherwise compete with the strawberry plant.

 Without mulch, straw or a similar protective barrier, strawberries are more susceptible to dirt and rotting on the ground.

 Water: Keep strawberry plants well-watered while they are establishing.
 Then continue to water regularly, especially while the plant is fruiting.

 On average, 1-2 inches (25-50mm) of water a day during the warmer weather.
 You can monitor the water with a water gauge if you’re unsure.

 Pollination: Strawberries are self-pollinating.
 Pollination occurs from wind, bees and other insects transferring the pollen around the strawberry flower.

 Keeping Strawberry Plants Through Winter

 Strawberries are fairly cold-tolerant plants but in cold climates that freeze or temperatures dip below 20F (-6C), you can help protect plants by winterizing them.

 Firstly choose a variety that does well in cold climates.
 Check the plant has become dormant by checking there is no new leaf growth.

 Then use a thick 4-5 inch (10-12.5cm) layer of mulch to cover the plant.
-Choose straw or pine needles over hay or lawn clippings which may produce weeds as well as become too matted and heavy for the plant underneath.
+Choose straw or pine needles over hay or lawn clippings which may produce weeds, become matted and too heavy for the plant underneath.

 Remove the mulch from on top of the plants in spring and use it to mulch around the strawberry plants instead.

 How To Grow Strawberries In Pots, Containers And Hanging Baskets

 Strawberries grown in pots, containers and hanging baskets do very well.

 For growing strawberries in pots, containers or hanging baskets, choose a quality organic potting mix, mulch well and water regularly as they can dry out more quickly than garden-grown plants.

 Growing strawberries in containers away from the ground mean less snail and slug problems.

 Fertilizing and Feeding

 When flowers appear, it’s time to feed your strawberry plants.

 Apply fertilizer fortnightly during flowering and fruiting, or as per the labels instructions for application and frequency.